MicrosoftDocs/windows-itpro-docs/education/windows/change-to-pro-education.md

     ![Revert to Windows 10 Pro.](images/msfe_manage_reverttowin10pro.png)

-4. You will be asked if you're sure that you want to turn off automatic changes to Windows 10 Pro Education.
+4. You'll be asked if you're sure that you want to turn off automatic changes to Windows 10 Pro Education.
 Click **Yes**.
 5. Click **Close** in the **Success** page.

     All global admins get a confirmation email that a request was made to roll back your organization to Windows 10 Pro.
 If you, or another global admin, decide later that you want to turn on automatic changes again, you can do this by selecting **change to Windows 10 Pro Education for free** from the **Manage > Benefits** in the Microsoft Store for Education.